 Opt for a Smart Charger

-Smart chargers are the preferred choice for most users today, thanks to their powerful features and capabilities.
-In contrast, non-smart chargers (or non-programmable chargers) are inexpensive and straightforward to use.
-However, they only offer basic charging functionality and often cannot be adjusted or customized.
-Investing in a high-quality modern charger will enhance your experience and likely last throughout most of your FPV career.
+Smart chargers are the industry standard today, thanks to their powerful features and capabilities.
+Non-smart chargers (or non-programmable chargers) might be cheaper and straightforward to use (you just plug in the balance cable and it still automatically start charging), however, they only offer basic charging functionality, often lack important safety features.
+Investing in a high-quality modern charger will enhance safety and experience, and likely last throughout most of your FPV career.

 A smart charger (or programmable charger) boasts numerous practical features.
 It can charge various battery types, including the popular LiPo and Li-ion used in drones, and allows you to customize charging parameters such as charging current, cell count, and end voltage.
 Additionally, smart chargers feature a display that provides essential information like charging progress, battery voltage, and charging current in real-time.